powderkeglabs/quorum-marketing/public/stories/electronic-condo-proxies.md

-## Case Study: Electronic Proxies at a Client Condo

-### Summary

 Our Client is a 200-unit downtown Toronto residential condo corporation that has traditionally had issues reaching quorum at their AGMs.
 Using the [Quorum platform](http://getquorum.com), they were able to significantly increase the number of proxies submitted year-over-year and successfully reached quorum days in advance of their AGM.

-A live demo of an online proxy form can be found at [demo.getquorum.com](https://demo.getquorum.com).

 ---